Open-CAS/standalone-linux-io-tracer/README.md

   sudo iotrace --start-tracing --devices /dev/sda,/dev/sdb1 --time 3600 --size 1024
   ~~~

-  > **NOTE:**  To allow tracing of block devices, Linux kernel tracing
-  module needs to be loaded first.
-It is done automatically.
-After
-  collecting traces the module will be unloaded.

   * The below output example is based on sample traces found [here](https://github.com/Open-CAS/standalone-linux-io-tracer/blob/master/doc/resources/sample_trace.tar.xz).
   The traces were captured during YCSB workload type A benchmark on RocksDB.

   Traces can be unpacked using the following command:
   ~~~{.sh}
   tar -xf sample_trace.tar.xz
   ~~~
-  They can then be moved to the trace repository directory, the path of which can be extracted using:
+  They can then be moved to the trace repository directory, the path of which
+  can be extracted using:

   ~~~{.sh}
   iotrace --trace-config --get-trace-repository-path